OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 The messages sent by the system or project must have a template.
 Global templates are provided for the implemented cases.
 Please find a list of global templates with short description.

-On this page global templates can be overridden by their local version, by selecting a template -> editing -> and saving it.
-The templates can have variables which are substituted with the provided strings, at the moment of sending the message.
+On this page, global templates can be overridden by their local version, by selecting a template -> editing -> and saving it.
+The templates can have variables that are substituted with the provided strings, at the moment of sending the message.
-For each template these variables are defined in the code.
+For each template, these variables are defined in the code.

 Variables are marked with %var%.
 A few global variables are defined, which can be used anywhere in the template.

 Including other templates are supported.
-For example if you define a footer for your project, this can be included by appending the @footer@ string to the end of the template.
+For example, if you define a footer for your project, this can be included by appending the @footer@ string to the end of the template.